odoo/documentation/content/applications/sales/subscriptions/products.rst

    An existing product can be made into a subscription product, simply by marking it as :guilabel:`Recurring`, and configuring :guilabel:`Time-based pricing` on the product form.

-   A subscription product can still be sold as a regular product, by adding it to a quotation and *not* selecting a :guilabel:`Recurrence` on the quotation.

 Pricelists
 ~~~~~~~~~~